Nottingham Conference Centre: Awards

-Since its completion, the redevelopment project has won a number of awards, including a prestigious national Royal Institute of British Architects (RIBA) Award in 2011.
-It has also triumphed against international competition to receive a Civic Trust Award for the outstanding contribution it makes to the quality and appearance of the environment, and for bringing social, cultural and economic benefits to the local community.
+Since its completion, the redevelopment project has won a number of awards, including a national Royal Institute of British Architects (RIBA) Award in 2011.
+It also received a Civic Trust Award.
 In addition, the scheme received the title of Project of the Year at the East Midlands Centre for Constructing the Built Environment Awards.

 Events

 Nottingham Conference Centre has hosted the North of England Education Conference and events for NSpine and The Prince's Trust.
 They also host a series of corporate Christmas parties throughout December every year.